Nickchapman3773/Uranium-Fever/README.md

 Caveats:
 - MO2's Nexus Handler does not work.
 As Uranium Fever is updated, corresponding updates will need to be installed manually.
 - Double clicking on a mod in MO2 causes MO2 to freeze.
 Because of this, mods must be edited manually from explorer.
-- If problems are encountered, launch Lutris via the terminal by typing in lutris -d.
-This will show the debug output.
+- If problems are encountered, launch Lutris with debug output via the terminal by typing in lutris -d.
  </details>

 ## Disabling Base Address Randomization